What Are The Side Effects of Injectafer?

 Severe HPP and persistent HPP from Injectafer can lead to prolonged and permanent injuries.
 Many of these problems could have been avoided if drug makers had warned about the side effects, and the importance of monitoring serum phosphate levels after an iron infusion.

-The product liability lawyers at Saiontz & Kirk, P.A. are currently investigating potential individual and Injectafer class action lawsuits for those who have suffered severe and/or side effects after Injectafer treatments.
+The product liability lawyers at Saiontz & Kirk, P.A. previously investigated potential individual and Injectafer class action lawsuits for those who suffered severe and/or side effects after Injectafer treatments.

-All claims are handled on a contingency fee basis, meaning there are no out-of-pocket expenses and no fees unless a settlement or recovery is obtained for the drug makers’ failure to warn about Injectafer side effects.
+All claims were handled on a contingency fee basis, meaning there were no out-of-pocket expenses and no fees unless a settlement or recovery was obtained.